Dunlop Vs. Talalay Latex

 natural and organic pillows

 So, which should you choose?
-The answer is simple- it depends.
-If you want a bouncy and resilient surface that will last for many years, go with the Dunlop latex.
-If you prefer a softer, surface Talalay latex might be the better option.
-Both have their pros and cons, so make sure to do some research before making your final decision!
+The answer is simple - if you want a bouncy and resilient surface that will last for many years, go with Dunlop latex.
+If you prefer a softer surface, Talalay latex might be a better option.
+Both have their pros and cons, so make sure to do some research and pondering before making your final decision!

 Related blog posts: